openstack/glance/HACKING.rst

 - [G328] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs
 - [G329] Python 3: Do not use xrange.
+- [G330] Log.warn is deprecated.
+Enforce use of LOG.warning.